SciML/NeuralPDE.jl/docs/src/solvers/pinn.md

 ```

 Here,
-`dx` is a discretization of the grid,
+- `dx` is a discretization of the grid.
-`chain` is a Flux.jl chain, where the input of NN equals the number of dimensions and output equals the number of equations in the system.
+- `chain` is a Flux.jl chain, where the input of NN equals the number of dimensions and output equals the number of equations in the system.
-`init_params` is the initial parameter of the neural network,
+- `init_params` is the initial parameter of the neural network.
-`phi` is a trial solution,
+- `phi` is a trial solution.
-`autodiff` is a boolean variable that determines whether to use automatic, differentiation(not supported while) or numerical,
+- `autodiff` is a boolean variable that determines for the PDE operators whether to use automatic differentiation(not supported while) or numerical.
+The reverse mode of the loss function is always AD.
-`derivative` is a method that calculates derivative,
+- `derivative` is a method that calculates derivative.
-`strategy` determines which training strategy will be used.
+- `strategy` determines which training strategy will be used.

 The method `discretize` do interpret from ModelingToolkit PDE form to the PINNs Problem.